AOSC-Dev/oma/README.md

-  refresh     Refresh repository metadata/catalog show        Show information on the specified package(s) search      Search for package(s) available from the repository list-files  List files in the specified package provides    Search for package(s) that provide(s) certain patterns in a path fix-broken  Resolve broken system dependencies in the system pick        Install specific version of a package
+  refresh     Refresh repository metadata/catalog show        Show information on the specified package(s) search      Search for package(s) available from the repository files  List files in the specified package provides    Search for package(s) that provide(s) certain patterns in a path fix-broken  Resolve broken system dependencies in the system pick        Install specific version of a package